wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.4.
 Extended DNS Error Code 3 - Stale Answer

-   The resolver was unable to resolve answer within its time limits and decided to answer with previously cached data instead of answering with an error.
-This is typically caused by problems communicating with an authoritative server, possibly as result of a DoS attack against another network.
+   The resolver was unable to resolve the answer within its time limits and decided to answer with previously cached data instead of answering with an error.
+This is typically caused by problems communicating with an authoritative server, possibly as result of a denial of service (DoS) attack against another network.
+(See also Code 19.)

 4.5.
 Extended DNS Error Code 4 - Forged Answer